yehia67/documentation/the-tangle/0.1/concepts/tip-selection.md

 * It references a transaction that's too far in the past, namely beyond `latestSolidMilestone - maxDepth`.

-* The ledger state is not consistent, such as trying to spend missing funds or double-spending.
+* The ledger state is not consistent, such as trying to withdraw or deposit missing funds or double-spending.

 * The validator maintains a list of transactions that have been checked for validity.
 Every time a new transaction is validated, it is also checked against these.